How my perception of clothing has changed over 10 years

 dnvb_2013

-Alas, it all seemed inaccessible to me.
+Alas, all this seemed inaccessible to me.

 ralph_lauren_outfits_429x600